Lamb Chop Dinner For Two

-Or make them as nice home-cooked meal.
+Or make them as a nice romantic dinner for two at home.
 Maybe it’s your partner’s birthday.
 Maybe it’s Valentine’s Day.
-Or maybe you’re craving some good red meat right about now.

 Which lamb chops should I buy?

-When you buy lamb chops, you’ll notice a variety of cuts to choose from, including loin chops, rib chops, and shoulder chops.
+When you buy lamb chops, you’ll notice a variety of cuts to choose from, including loin chops, rib chops, and shoulder chops:

-Lamb loin chops come from the most tender cut of lamb and look like little T-bone steaks.
+- Loin chops come from the most tender cut of lamb and look like little T-bone steaks.
 Because of their size, plan on making 2-3 loin chops per person.

-Lamb rib chops have the long rib bone sticking out, sometimes referred to as a lamb lollipop.
+- Rib chops have the long rib bone sticking out, sometimes referred to as a lamb lollipop.
 These chops have tender, fatty meat and are cooked best with high heat methods.

-Lamb shoulder chops are chops cut from the shoulder region of the lamb, which is rich in connective tissue.
+- Shoulder chops are chops cut from the shoulder region of the lamb, which is rich in connective tissue.
 This means shoulder chops aren’t as tender as loin and rib chops.

 I personally chose lamb loin chops because they are more tender than shoulder chops and didn’t see rib chops.